ssolson/StaticRouterTest/README.md

 # Create Static Router...Error Replication

-This project should create a static router using synthtic hardhat plugin
+This project should create a static router using synthtix hardhat plugin

 First compile the contract